 - the infected batch of fish.

-- Multipurpose anti-protozoan medications such as Clout can be used,
+- Use multipurpose anti-protozoan medications such as Clout,

 - There is no particular treatment to cure Guppy disease,

-- Medications like niclosamide, albendazole, and chloroquine can be used to decrease the parasite, followed by 2 hours of exposure.
+- You can use medications like niclosamide, albendazole, and chloroquine to decrease the parasite, followed by 2 hours of exposure.

 - Select new livestock carefully,